 Suggestion #1: Using a Label Printer and Adhesive 4×6 Labels

 Our first suggestion (and our favorite way to print shipping labels) is to use a label printer.
 These types of printers are specifically designed for printing 4×6 labels, which is highly convenient.
 Purchasing one will be an upfront investment, sure, but you’ll realize it’s worth every penny once you start using it.

-There are a variety of options out there, but we far and away recommend the Rollo Shipping Label Printer.
+There are a variety of options out there, but we far and away recommend the Brother QL-810W.
 We’ve printed a whole lot of shipping labels in our time, and this one is simply the best.

 Don’t forget the paper!
-If you go with the Rollo, you’ll also need to purchase compatible 2×7″ labels, which you can pick up on Amazon for roughly $15.
+If you go with the Brother, you’ll need to purchase compatible 2×7″ labels, which you can pick up on Amazon for roughly $15.

 Suggestion #2: Using a Regular Printer and Standard Computer Paper

 This way is quite easy and popular amongst beginner shippers.
 Still, if you choose to go this route, you may want to pick up some half-sheet sticker paper anyway (the 4×6″ label size).
 Cutting labels and taping them to every package gets old after a while.
 Trust us.